sylvaincloutier/sylvain-cloutier.com/_posts/2015-2-17-pylint_sublime.md

 Official [Pylint install instructions][]

+#### Follow step 4 and 5 if Sublime Pylint returns errors about not being able find interpreter!
+If not, skip to 6

 ##Step 4: Get your Python path

 To access Pylint, the SublimeLinter needs to know the path of where Python is installed.
 You can find this out by starting the python interpreter from your console: